 Traveling Portugal during the off-season might be a good solution for this.
 It comes with some pros and cons.
 I have discussed below these points which will help you make a decision.

-I guess the food prices will remain same throughout the year.
+I guess the food prices will remain the same throughout the year.
 The main difference will be evading the waiting time in the restaurants and availability of fresh foods.
 It is also possible that some of the popular restaurants may take a break for a few weeks.
 You may miss some specific delicious food.
 Why not use this fact as an opportunity to uncover other authentic local eateries?

 The accommodation prices during offseason, lower considerably.
 Sometimes, one can find great deals which may not be in a range during peak season.
 Having said that, some hotels shut down during the off-season for maintenance.
 The plus point is that the demand for accommodation is also reduced.

 The transport prices will remain the same but the travel will be more relaxed.
-Trains and buses do run on regular schedule.
+Trains and buses do run on a regular schedule.
 Most of the boat tours aren’t operating and ferries will have fewer trips.